GitMicaFri/Game-of-life/readme.md

 The game of life.

+A scientist discovered this pattern in the 1970´s.
-link to explanation on Youtube: https://www.youtube.com/watch?v=CgOcEZinQ2I
+Link to explanation of how this works on Youtube: https://www.youtube.com/watch?v=CgOcEZinQ2I